 - Graduate Studies is open remotely.
 Please contact staff by email.
 If you prefer to meet in person, appointments are recommended.

 - Online workshops and in-person workshops are available.

-- Continue to check this page and UNM's official coronavirus page for the most recent information on all campus resources.
+- Continue to check this page and Bringing Back the Pack for the most recent information on all campus resources.

 - Meetings, discussions, exams, and defenses may be done by video conferencing by agreement between graduate student and major faculty advisor.

-- Please submit any forms (Certificate of Final Form, Embargo Request, Petitions, etc) by email using your @unm.edu email, which will serve as your signature.
+- Please submit any other forms (Certificate of Final Form, Embargo Request, Petitions, etc) by email using your @unm.edu email, which will serve as your signature.

 - Graduate Studies urges all faculty to be particularly responsive, creative, and flexible in seeing their students to completion.
 Graduate Studies urges all faculty to be particularly responsive, creative, and flexible in seeing their students to completion.
 Regularly refer to Bringing Back the Pack.

-- With labs being closed, this is an extraordinarily challenging time.
+- With limited access to labs and studios, this is an extraordinarily challenging time.
 Graduate programs should encourage their thesis/dissertation committees to be flexible and strategically creative so that students are able to complete their graduate degrees in a timely manner.